laraluys/MLOps4ECM_day1/Monitoring/prometheus-grafana.md

 <img src="images/prometheus.yml.png"  />

 At the top you see the time interval at which the server needs to scrape.
 You can also see that there are some alerting configuration, however we are not using this for this exercise.
 At the bottom you see other scraping configurations.
-Here is wehre we tell the server where to scrape.
+This is where we tell the server where to scrape.
 Right now prometheus is already scraping itself for information.
 We will now add the node exporter targets as well as some demo targets which are always available on the prometheus website.

 <img src="images/adddemojob.png"  />

-With the .yml file configures, we can start the prometheus server with our configured file as follows.
+With the .yml file configured, we can start the prometheus server as follows.

 <img src="images/prometheussetup.png"  />